lingtalfi/DocTools/README.md

 However, DocTools is very flexible and let you create any type of documentation that you like.

-If you want to create your documentation, you'll have to understand the inners of every (or most of the) DocTools object.
+If you want to create your documentation, you'll have to understand the inners of every (or most of the) DocTools objects.

 A good place to start is this documentation: